-Term Definition Tension Axial load placed on a bolt or screw, usually measured in Newtons (N) or pounds (lb.)
-TFFT Turns from finger tight Torque The product of a force X lever arm length, usually measured in Newton-meters (Nm) or foot-pounds (lbf·ft) Torque angle A tightening procedure where fitting is assembled to a precondition (finger tight) and then nut is turned farther a number of degrees to achieve its final position Torque-tension The relationship between assembly torque applied to a piece of hardware and axial load it induces in bolt or screw Washer A thin cylinder with a hole or slot located in the center that is to be used as a spacer, load distribution element, or a locking mechanism
+Term Definition MDS Mechanical deck shift n/a Not applicable North American header Header configuration typical in North America NPT National Pipe Thread: A style of fitting used for low-pressure port openings.
+Threads on NPT fittings are uniquely tapered for an interference fit Nut An internally threaded fastener that is designed to be paired with a bolt ORB O-ring boss: A style of fitting commonly used in port openings on manifolds, pumps, and motors ORFS O-ring face seal: A style of fitting commonly used for connecting hoses and tubes.
+This style of fitting is also commonly called ORS, which stands for O-ring seal rpm Revolutions per minute SAE Society of Automotive Engineers Screw A headed and externally threaded fastener that threads into preformed threads or forms its own thread into a mating part SDD Single-draper drive Self-Propelled (SP) Windrower Self-propelled machine consisting of a power unit with a header SK Single knife SKD Single-knife drive Soft joint A joint made with use of a fastener where joining materials are compressible or experience relaxation over a period of time spm Strokes per minute SR Single reel Tension Axial load placed on a bolt or screw, usually measured in Newtons (N) or pounds (lb.)
+TFFT Turns from finger tight Timed knife drive Synchronized motion applied at cutterbar to two separately driven knives from a single hydraulic motor Torque The product of a force X lever arm length, usually measured in Newton-meters (Nm) or foot-pounds (lbf ${\rm ft})$ Torque angle A tightening procedure where fitting is assembled to a precondition (finger tight) and then nut is turned farther a number of degrees to achieve its final position Torque-tension The relationship between assembly torque applied to a piece of hardware and axial load it induces in bolt or screw UCA Upper cross auger Untimed knife drive Unsynchronized motion applied at cutterbar to two separately driven knives from a single hydraulic motor or two hydraulic motors Washer A thin cylinder with a hole or slot located in the center that is to be used as a spacer, load distribution element, or locking mechanism